YourVengeance/thechronicle/README.md

-# Let's Date: Discover History
+# The Chronicle: Discover History

 🚀 **Let's Date** is a fun and interactive desktop application that displays notable historical events that occurred on any specific date.
 You can either select a date manually from a calendar or let the app generate a random date for you!